-s-Server integrates Apache SystemML to provide real-time predictions based on continuous machine learning.
+s-Server integrates Apache SystemML (now known as Apache SystemDS) to provide real-time predictions based on continuous machine learning.
 Using data from s-Server, you can create continuously-updating prediction models, so that models train without interrupting the data pipeline.

-Your scoring function is expressed using SystemML’s DML (Declarative Machine Learning) language.
-For more information on DML, see https://systemml.apache.org/docs/0.12.0/dml-language-reference.
+The scoring function is expressed using SystemML’s DML (Declarative Machine Learning) language.
+For more information on DML, see the DML Language Reference.

 To begin making predictions with s-Server, you should first identify data that you can use to “train” a SystemML model.
 This data should include one column that is predictive.
 A list of products, for example, might include a column predicting whether a given product is a good buy.
 The other columns might include information on price on this site, prices from competitor sites, customer ratings, and so on.
 This should be the same data that you will pass to the SystemML function in s-Server.

-The following code creates a foreign stream to be used as a file-writing sink. runStandaloneSystemML.sh is invoked through an option called “POSTPROCESS_CMD”.
+The following code creates a foreign stream to be used as a file-writing sink - see Writing to the File System.
+The runStandaloneSystemML.sh script is invoked through the “POSTPROCESS_COMMAND” option.

 Because of the nature of streaming data, you will need to set up a pump in order to move rows continually from an s-Server stream to another stream, file, Kafka topic, Kinesis stream, RDBMS table or other location.
 Pumps are INSERT macros that continually pass data from one point in a streaming pipeline to the other.
 A model for setting up a pump is provided below.
 See the topic CREATE PUMP in the s-Server Streaming SQL Reference Guide for more details.

 SystemML is installed on s-Server as a function called sys_boot.mgmt.predict.
 You can use this function to make predictions based on an existing DML file and the model data file that you generated above.
 The predict function requires the following parameters: